 - > Best MacBook for gaming

 We told you it was confusing!
 But we're here to help.
-Read on for a full description and comparison of each MacBook, and our recommendation about who each is best for.
+Read on for a full description and comparison of each MacBook, and our recommendation about which types of buyer each model is best for.

 We also discuss the various sizes and configurations of each MacBook, to help you make your final buying decision.

 If you're not sure yet if you want a laptop or desktop, you should also read our Mac buying guide, which covers both MacBooks and Apple's desktop Macs.
 And if you're on a budget, turn here: Best cheap Macs.

 Let's start with the MacBook - not Air or Pro, just plain MacBook.
 The 12in MacBook, first introduced in April 2015 and refreshed in June 2017, is Apple's core Mac laptop.

 It's available in Gold, Silver, Space Grey or Rose Gold.
 Colour choices aside, there are two base models to choose from:

 If you want you can upgrade the processor to 1.4GHz, while you can also choose between either 8GB or 16GB of RAM.

 While the clock speeds are only slightly higher than those featured in 2016's 12in MacBooks, they should be faster in practice thanks to more modern Kaby Lake processor architecture.
 The RAM is faster, too: 1866MHz, up from 1600MHz in 2015.

 The energy-efficient chips also help with battery life, adding up to an hour more than their predecessors: 10 hours of web use, or 12 hours of movie watching, with 30 days of standby - at least according to Apple.